ritikasharma1505/AWS-ALB-setup/readme.md

 - Create Target group

-Choose a target type: Instances
+1. Choose a target type: Instances
-Target group name: Name
+2. Target group name: Name
-VPC
+3. VPC
-Select instances from available instances as target and include as pending below Ports for the selected instances : 80
+4. Select instances from available instances as target and include as pending below
+5. Ports for the selected instances : 80

 - Create Application Load balancer(ALB)

-Load balancer name
+1. Load balancer name
-Scheme - Internet-facing
+2. Scheme - Internet-facing
-VPC
+3. VPC
-Availability Zones and subnets
+4. Availability Zones and subnets
-Security groups
+5. Security groups
-Listeners and routing : select Target Group
-Create load balancer
+6. Listeners and routing : select Target Group -> Create load balancer

 - Use launch template for Autoscaling group (Automatically scale your EC2 instance as per traffic)

-Launch template name - required
+1. Launch template name - required
-Template version description
+2. Template version description
-Application and OS Images (Amazon Machine Image) Instance type
+3. Application and OS Images (Amazon Machine Image)
+4. Instance type
-Key pair (login)
+5. Key pair (login)
-Firewall (security groups)
+6. Firewall (security groups)
-User data - optional
-Create launch template
+7. User data -> Create launch template

 - Create Autoscaling group

-Auto Scaling group name
+1. Auto Scaling group name
-Launch template
+2. Launch template
-VPC
+3. VPC
-Availability Zones and subnets
+4. Availability Zones and subnets
-Load balancing : Choose 'No load balancer' (create after it) or if you have already create one before then 'Attach to an existing load balancer'
+5. Load balancing : Choose 'No load balancer' (create after it) or if you have already create one before then 'Attach to an existing load balancer'
-Existing load balancer target groups : if then select Choose Desired capacity
+6. Existing load balancer target groups : if then select
-Min desired capacity
-Max desired capacity
-Create Autoscaling group
+7. Choose Desired capacity -> Min desired capacity -> Max desired capacity -> Create Autoscaling group

-Copy the dns name and hit on browser:
-Example dns name below:
+8. Select -> Application load balancer, Copy the dns name and hit on browser Example dns name below:

 ```
 http://alb-test-1415501060.us-east-2.elb.amazonaws.com/
 ```

 You will see this output on browser if everything went well

 ```
 Hello from ASG behind ALB
 ```

 - After use donot forget to cleanup resources

 NOTE: Launch template and Target Groups doesnot incur charges.
 Only resources created by them does.

 Troubleshooting common error:

-If DNS name doesnt show desired output, this means there is something wrong with security group setting Autoassign Public IP is enabled (In launch template, finding this setting is tricky, its under Advanced network configuration -> Add Network Interface -> Auto-assign public IP )
+- If DNS name doesnt show desired output, this means there is something wrong with security group setting
+- Autoassign Public IP is enabled (In launch template, finding this setting is tricky, its under Advanced network configuration -> Add Network Interface -> Auto-assign public IP )
-The user data script is correct
+- The user data script is correct and installed properly
-DNS name starts with http
+- DNS name starts with http